TAI-Medical-Lab/LPET-Reconstruction/README.md

-# An Efficient Coarse-To-Fine Learning for Low-dose PET Reconstruction
+# An Efficient Residual-based Low-dose PET Reconstruction with Spatial-Frequency Integration
 The code will be released upon the acceptance.